Lingo4G or Lingo3G?

 To ensure high-speed real-time processing, Lingo3G's internal representation of documents takes several times the size of the raw input text.
 Therefore, Lingo3G is not recommended for clustering more of about 10 MB of text at once.

-Lingo4G can perform a range of tasks, including:
+Lingo4G can perform a range of analysis tasks, including:

 Lingo3G results are conceptually similar to Lingo4G topic extraction.
 Conventional document clustering is not available in Lingo3G.